Last updated: 19/02/2025

 GWM Ora

 Great Wall Motors (GWM) Ora is the first fully electric vehicle from the Chinese brand in Australia, and is one of the cheapest EVs along with the MG4 and BYD Dolphin.
 Three variants of the Ora are available with two different battery sizes.
-GWM switched to nationwide driveaway pricing and is currently offering discounts and a free charger with the Ora until 31st December 2024, the updated prices are shown below.
+GWM switched to nationwide driveaway pricing and is currently offering discounts on the Ora until 31st March 2025, the discounted prices are shown below.

 Read more about GWM.